rock-core/tools-rest_api/css/jQueryUI/README.txt

 On
 http://jqueryui.com/themeroller/

-is agallery available and themes may be edited comfortably
+is a gallery available and themes may be edited comfortably